 You’d think that medieval kings could do pretty much as they liked.
 It certainly wasn’t a good idea to upset one.
 But it stands to reason that all monarchs need sufficient cash and support in order to wield power.
 Saxon kings had ruled largely through the Witenagemot, an assembly or counsel of nobles.
 Post Norman Conquest Kings called ‘Great Councils’ (the forerunner of parliaments – from the old French parlement – ‘speaking’), but they had to deal with the realities of feudalism.
-From an English king’s point of view, one of the flaws of feudalism was that it depended entirely on the support of very powerful subjects indeed (like barons and bishops), many of whom had significant economic and military assets.
+From the King of England’s point of view, one of the flaws of feudalism was that it depended entirely on the support of very powerful subjects indeed (like barons and bishops), many of whom had significant economic and military assets.
 Therefore a good chunk of British history chronicles the inevitable struggle between monarchs who wanted to do things that their rich and influential friends and associates did not want them to.

 Henry’s son Edward I, who ruled from 1272-1307, was a more wily authoritarian than his father.
 He also had an agenda to unite Britain under his rule.
 So he used parliament often, primarily to raise money for his wars against the French, Scots and Welsh.
-And it is really from the reign of Edward that the English Parliament began to be an integral part of English governance, particularly after the so-called ‘Model Parliament’ of 1295.
+And it is really from the reign of Edward that the English Parliament began to be an integral, but initially irregular, part of English governance, particularly after the so-called ‘Model Parliament’ of 1295.
 This included representatives of the lower clergy for the first time, as well as two knights from each county and two burgesses (officials) from each city, town or borough.
 Thus was set the format, or ‘model’ for most future parliaments which consisted of three institutions – the Commons, the Lords and the Monarch.

 Whilst the Monarch sought to obtain Parliament’s approval for money-raising taxes, it then became normal for Parliament to seek something in return, a quid pro quo.
 This eventually resulted in Parliament presenting and debating petitions, or ‘bills’, requiring the monarch’s assent – and therefore developing Parliament’s legislative authority.